Inca City of Machu Picchu: ecstasy or disappointment?

 Peru - Sacred Inca Valley seen from the train Perurail Cusco Ollantaytambo Aguas Calientes Machu Picchu

-A few months before departure I thought it was impossible that the train ticket cost USD 180 (round trip) and I decided to wait and found a better solution in Cusco.
+A few months before departure, it seemed impossible to me that a return ticket would cost almost €180, so I decided to give up, convinced that I would find a better solution in Cusco.

 Peru - Perurail train to Machu Picchu at Ollantaytambo station